Supreme Court rejects election challenge brought by Texas

-The Supreme Court announced Friday it won’t weigh a challenge brought by the state of Texas against four battleground states over the November election.
+The Supreme Court announced Friday it won’t hear a lawsuit by the state of Texas that sought to overturn Democrat Joseph R. Biden’s victories in four swing states, dealing a massive blow to President Trump’s nearly extinguished prospects for a second term.

-The justices rejected the case, which argued Pennsylvania, Wisconsin, Georgia, and Michigan officials altered their state election laws without approval from state legislatures.

-Texas filed the action at the high court, arguing the constitution permits the justices to settle disputes between states.
-The Lone Star State said the other states’ conduct diluted Texas’ 38 electoral votes for President Trump.
+The high court said in a brief order that Texas “has not demonstrated a judicially cognizable interest in the manner in which another State conducts its elections.”

+“Since Election Night, a lot of people have been confusing voters by spinning Kenyan Birther-type, ‘Chavez rigged the election from the grave’ conspiracy theories, but every American who cares about the rule of law should take comfort that the Supreme Court — including all three of President Trump’s picks — closed the book on the nonsense,” Mr. Sasse said.

-The four battleground states, though, had urged the court not to hear the case, charging it was not grounded in law or facts.
-They said the state of Texas didn’t suffer an injury sufficient for bringing the court action.
+The four battleground states had urged the court not to hear the case, saying Texas didn’t suffer an injury sufficient for bringing the court action.
+Pennsylvania Attorney General Josh Shapiro, a Democrat, called Texas’ move “seditious” and “bogus.”

-Presumptive President-elect Joseph R. Biden won the four swing states, flipping them blue after Mr. Trump had carried them in 2016.

 The president urged the high court publicly several times on Friday to rule in his favor.